PlaceholderAPI/PlaceholderAPI/.github/CONTRIBUTING.md

 Like any other project can you encounter bugs or a feature is missing for you in the plugin.
 For that can you open an [issue] to report a bug or suggest a new feature to be added.

-When doing so, make sure you follow the below rules.
+When doing so, make sure you follow rules below:

 ### Follow the template
 We have issue templates to help us get the required information more easily.
 Please follow the provided template when either filing a bug report or feature request.